shashijangra22/APS-Project/README.md

 # Project delivery plan

-We aim to deliver the project as a menu driven program to the user.
+We aim to deliver the project as a menu driven program which allows user to build a binary heap with all the standard heap functions and a merge function which works in O(log n) time.

 # End User Documentation